The Skinny (magazine)

 The Skinny is a monthly free magazine distributed in venues throughout the cities of Dundee, Edinburgh and Glasgow in Scotland.
 Founded in 2005, the magazine features interviews and articles on music, art, film, comedy and other aspects of culture across Scotland and beyond.

+On 10 September 2026, The Skinny announced that the September issue would be their last.

 History

 The Skinny was founded and launched in 2005 as a free Edinburgh and Glasgow listings magazine.
 From the outset, the magazine secured interviews with high-profile music acts, including Mogwai, Pearl Jam, Wu-Tang Clan, DJ Shadow and Muse as well as becoming early champions for Scottish bands such as Frightened Rabbit and The Twilight Sad.

 In August 2006, The Skinny formed a partnership with established Edinburgh Festival magazine Fest.
 The first year of this partnership saw the publication renamed SkinnyFest, before it reverted to the title Fest in 2007.

 In September 2007, The Skinny began the annual publication of a Student Guide.
 The guide is distributed through a number of Scottish universities and art colleges.

 The Skinny launched a Northwest edition in April 2013, focusing on cultural happenings in Manchester and Liverpool.
 In September 2016, this was expanded to include Leeds; the Northwest edition was discontinued in 2017.

 In 2020 during the COVID-19 pandemic, The Skinny suspended its publication and furloughed the majority of its staff between April and September.
 The magazine ran a successful crowdfunding campaign to finance its return, raising over £16,000 of donations in under a month.

 In 2021, The Skinny launched new city guides to the magazine's home cities of Glasgow and Edinburgh.
 The guides were reissued in 2022, alongside a guide to Christmas and Hogmanay in Scotland.

 In 2022, The Skinny launched a new fortnightly film podcast, The Cineskinny.
 In December, The Skinny celebrated its 200th print issue with a party at Summerhall in Edinburgh.
 The party also acted as a fundraiser for Tiny Changes, the charity founded by the family of late Frightened Rabbit frontman Scott Hutchison.

+On September 10, 2026, The Skinny announced that it will be ceasing operations.